hkennedyvi/cli-team-builder/README.md

 # CLI Team Builder

-This CLI application allows its user to easily create an html file that displays a devloper team.
+This CLI application allows its user to easily create an HTML file that displays a devloper team.

 Upon running, a company manager is guided through a series of prompted questions to gather data on themselves as well as a group of employees consisiting of interns and engineers.